NLnetLabs/rpki-doc/source/routinator/daemon.rst

 secure transports for RPKI-RTR that can be used to secure communication between a router and a RPKI relying party.

+However, the RPKI Router Implementation Report documented in `RFC7128
-Subsequent survey in the form of `RFC7128 <https://tools.ietf.org/html/rfc7128#page-7>`_ suggests these secure transport have not been widely implemented.
+<https://tools.ietf.org/html/rfc7128#page-7>`_ suggests these secure transports
+have not been widely implemented.
 Implementations, however, do exist, and a secure transport could be valuable in situations where the RPKI relying party is provided as a public service, or across a non-trusted network.

 SSH Transport
 +++++++++++++